-Article 7 of the Planning and Development (Strategic Environmental Assessment) Regulations 2004 (SI No. 436 of 2004) as amended requires that Strategic Environmental Assessment is undertaken for the preparation of certain Development Plans.
+Article 7 of the Planning and Development (Strategic Environmental Assessment) Regulations 2004 (SI No. 436 of 2004) as amended requires that SEA is undertaken for the preparation of certain Development Plans.

-The findings of the SEA are expressed in this Environmental Report, which accompanies the Draft Plan on public display and may be altered in order to take account recommendations contained in submissions and in order to take account of any changes which are made to the Draft Plan on foot of submissions.
-Members of the planning authority are required to take into account the findings of this Report and other related SEA output during their consideration of the Draft Plan and before its adoption.
-On the adoption of the Plan, an SEA Statement will be prepared which will summarise, inter alia, how environmental considerations have integrated into the adopted Plan.
+The findings of the SEA are expressed in this Environmental Report, an earlier version of which accompanied the Draft Plan on public display.
+This earlier version was altered in order to take account of recommendations contained in submissions and in order to take account of changes which were made to the Draft Plan on foot of submissions.
+Members of the planning authority took into account the findings of this Report and other related SEA output during their consideration of the Draft Plan and before its adoption.
+On the adoption of the Plan, an SEA Statement is prepared which summarises. inter alia. how environmental considerations have been integrated into the adopted Plan.

-Section 2 The Proposed Draft Plan
+Section 2 The Plan